YanMdeLima/YanMdeLima/README.md

 <br>

 - 💻 Computer science student(4);
-- 🎮 Really love play games and talk;
-- ⌚️ Studying more about databases and node.js;
+- ⌚️ Studying more about databases and frameworks like React.js and Vue.js;
+- 🖥️ Currently participating in institutional projects like Transformation Day;
+- 📄 Study member group Allan Turing;
 - 🏠 Brazilian;

 <br>